 If you require a letter for visa purposes, it will be emailed to you once your application has been processed (within 6 weeks of PEBC receiving your application).
 This will confirm your acceptance to write the exam.

-If you do not require a letter for visa purposes for the Evaluating Exam or Part I – MCQ Exam, you will receive confirmation in the form of an emailed invitation to schedule, which you will receive 8 weeks prior to the exam.
+If you do not require a letter for visa purposes for the Evaluating Exam (pharmacists) or Part I – MCQ Exam (pharmacists or pharmacy technicians), you will receive confirmation in the form of an emailed invitation to schedule, which you will receive 8 weeks prior to the exam.

-If you do not require a letter for visa purposes for Part II – OSCE Exam, you will receive confirmation in the form of emailed exam information and your PEBC ID/Card of Admission, which you will receive 3 weeks prior to the exam.
+If you do not require a letter for visa purposes for Part II – OSCE/OSPE Exam, you will receive confirmation in the form of emailed exam information and your PEBC Admission Card, which you will receive 3 weeks prior to the exam.